 develops or sets up accommodations and/or compensatory techniques to increase the customer's independence and ability to meet employer expectations.

-When a work site will not allow a job placement specialist on site (e.g. security clearance or safety concerns) or the Job Placement specialist determines it is not safe to enter the work site, the two required site visits may be conducted remotely only with a VR director approved VR3472, Contracted Service Modification Request.
-The VR3472 must include:

-how the service will be delivered; and

-how the service delivery will meet the customers individual training needs.

-For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and VR-SFP 3.6.4.2 Evaluation of Service Delivery.
+The counselor, customer, provider, and the employer are all be involved in the decision to allow remote Job Skills Training at a worksite.
+The employer must agree to allow use of the technology, internet and/or devices to be used by the customer at the job site.
+The use of the technology, internet and/or devices should not exclude or stigmatize the customer.
+Remote Job Skills Training must be supplemented with in person Work Experience Training away from the job site.

 Job Skills Training can be purchased for Extended Services for Youth with Disabilities when all other available resources for Extended Services, such as Medicaid Waiver Programs, natural supports, other public agencies, and/or private nonprofit organizations are not available for a customer.
 The goals for Job Skills Training must address the Extended Service needs of the customer.
 Before a Job Skills Trainer can provide Job Skills Training for Extended Services to a customer, a VR3472, Contracted Service Modification Request form must be approved by the VR Division Director.
 A new VR3472, must be approved by the Director of the VR Division for every 200 hours of Job Skills Training authorized for the customer.

 VR must stop purchasing Job Skills Training for Extended Service when any of the following occur.